 Now that you know a little bit about why you have dry skin, you can start to heal and soothe your irritated follicles and pores.
 We selected a few treatments that have the best results and use natural ingredients to improve skin texture, whether you have a thick or patchy beard.

 If you have always washed your face and beard with an all-in-one wash or shampoo, now is the time to consider changing to something more sensitive for your skin.
 Many shampoos have toxic chemicals and ingredients that dry out anyone’s skin.

 Beards need hydration.
 If you want an itch-free and moisturized beard, checkout the best hydrating beard shampoos on Amazon.com now.

 2. Use Daily Face Moisturizer

 We recommend getting a face moisturizer that works with your skin type.
-Here’s a breakdown of what ingredients work best based on your skin type.
+Check out this study to get the facts about moisturizers.